-We are in contact with all the groups due to depart this summer term and so if you are a concerned parent, please contact the school directly about your child's specific trip.
+Parents please note that we are in contact with all the groups due to depart in the autumn term and so please talk directly to the school if you are concerned about your child's specific trip.

-Trips imminently affected by the FCO travel ban
+Trips impacted by the FCO's essential travel ban

-If your booking does not fall within the imminent FCO travel ban, then your group will need to keep up with their payments so that we can pass on final balances due to our suppliers.
-If parents are reluctant to do this, we are offering schools with trips planned in the summer term, the chance to transfer their booking to 2021.
-Not only does this remove any uncertainty about the trip going ahead, but also means that parents need pay nothing more until next year.
+If your booking destination is exempted from the FCO travel advice, then your group will need to keep up with their payments so that we can pass on final balances due to our suppliers.
+If groups are reluctant to do this for any reason, we are offering schools with trips planned in the autumn term, the chance to transfer their booking to 2021.
+Not only does this remove any uncertainty about the upcoming trip, but also means that parents need pay nothing more until next year.

-Alternatively, you could consider cancelling your trip, but this option hinges on your school's insurance because if you cancel at this stage, you will lose your deposits as per our booking conditions.
-We’ve provided more information about how to claim on your insurance below.
+Alternatively, you could consider cancelling your trip, but this option hinges on your school's insurance because your group will incur cancellations charges as per our booking conditions.
+We’ve provided more information about how to claim for lost deposits in the insurance section below.

 Contacting your insurer

 The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help schools claim against their school insurance policy for trips which they are not able to take due to government advice.
 They issued the following statement which has been signed off by the DfE:

 For domestic visits and visits abroad, which have had to be cancelled as a result of government advice, the advice from the DfE is to contact your insurer.

 For those schools who have committed to educational visits which can now not go ahead, the government’s advice issued is sufficient and will allow schools to make an insurance claim against their policy.
 This includes more complex overseas expeditions, where the duration of school closure and the subsequent lack of organisational and preparation time with the students may mean that a future expedition has become unviable for a school to undertake safely even after the school re-opens.